 A second option, with limited testing, is pumpkin seed oil which has been shown to block the formation of DHT.
 The dose would be 200mg twice a day.

 There are some reported side effects of gastrointestinal issues and body itching with these treatments.

 There are no studies to support the use of any dietary supplements to promote hair growth however there are some anecdotal observations that suggest a product called “HELP HAIR Whey Protein” from www.helphair.com/shake.php may promote faster growth of transplanted hair.
 It is suggested that patient begin using this product two weeks prior to surgery and then continue its use.

-If you are considering non-surgical approaches to hair loss schedule an appointment with Dr. Harris to discuss your options.
+If you are considering non-surgical approaches to hair loss or wondering which are the best hair growth products, schedule an appointment with Dr. Harris to discuss your options.